German atrocities committed against Soviet prisoners of war: Housing conditions

-Poor housing and the cold were major factors in the mass deaths.
+Poor housing and cold conditions were major factors in the mass deaths.
 Prisoners were herded into open, fenced-off areas with no buildings or latrines; some camps did not have running water.
 Kitchen facilities were rudimentary, and many prisoners got nothing to eat.
 Some prisoners had to live in the open for the entire winter, or in unheated rooms, or in burrows they dug themselves which often collapsed.
 In September 1941, the Germans started preparations for winter housing; the building of barracks was rolled out systematically in November.
 These preparations were inadequate.
 The situation improved because the mass deaths made the camps less overcrowded.
 The death toll at many prisoner-of-war camps was comparable to the largest Nazi concentration camps.
 One of the largest camps was Dulag 131 in Bobruisk, where an estimated 30,000 to 40,000 Red Army soldiers died.

 There were relatively few guards and the liberal use of firearms was encouraged by military superiors such as Hermann Reinecke.
 Both of these factors contributed to brutality.
 The Germans recruited prisoners—mainly Ukrainians, Cossacks, and Caucasians—as camp police and guards.
 Regulations specified that the camps be surrounded by watchtowers and double barbed-wire fences 2.5 m high.
 Despite draconian penalties, organized resistance groups formed at some camps and attempted mass escapes.
 Tens of thousands of Soviet prisoners of war attempted to escape; about half were recaptured, and around 10,000 reached Switzerland.
 If they did not commit crimes after their escape, recaptured prisoners were usually returned to the prisoner-of-war camps; otherwise, they were turned over to the Gestapo and imprisoned (or executed) in a nearby concentration camp.